will123195/bleh/README.md

 nodemon -e js,html,css,less,json,txt --ignore public/dist/
 ```

 You may choose to *gitignore* `public/dist/` to prevent extra diffs in your commits.
-In this case you should add `"postinstall": "bleh build"` to your `package.json` to ensure your app is rebuilt after install, i.e. when deployed to production.
+In this case you should add `"postinstall": "bleh build"` to your `package.json` to ensure your app is built after install, i.e. when deployed to production.

 ## Options